Gregory Peck: 1950–1953: Worldwide recognition

-Peck's next western was Only the Valiant (1951), a low-budget movie, for which Peck disliked the script and would later label as the low point of his career.
-Peck's non-exclusive contract with David O. Selznick permitted Selznick to sell his services to other studios, and Selznick sold his services to Warner Bros for this movie after he ran into financial difficulties.
+Peck's next Western was Only the Valiant (1951), a low-budget movie; Peck disliked the script and would later label the film as the low point of his career.
+Peck's non-exclusive contract with David O. Selznick permitted Selznick to sell Peck's services to Warner Bros for this movie after running into financial difficulties.
 The plot of the film is listed as "an unpopular, strict leader gathers together a rag-tag group of men and leads them on an extremely dangerous mission, turning them into a well-oiled fighting machine by the end and earning respect along the way."
-Peck portrays a U.S. army captain and the mission is to protect an undermanned army fort against the attacking Apache.
+Peck portrays a U.S. army captain and the mission is to protect an undermanned army fort against the attacking Apaches.
 Peck's romantic interest was played by Barbara Payton.
-Variety's review said "In this cavalry yarn... great pains have been exerted to provide interesting characters.
+Variety's review said "In this cavalry yarn...great pains have been exerted to provide interesting characters.
 Peck makes the most of a colorful role."
-It earned a moderate $5.7 million, ranking at 35th for the year.
-This little-remembered picture, today receives mixed reviews, although Peck's acting is praised.
+It earned a moderate $5.7 million, ranking 35th in sales for the year.
+This little-remembered picture receives mixed reviews today, although Peck's acting is praised.

 Peck's second 1951 release was the book-to-film adaptation Captain Horatio Hornblower, featuring Peck as the commander of a warship in the British fleet during the Napoleonic Wars who finds romance with Virginia Mayo's character.
 Peck was attracted to the character, saying, "I thought Hornblower was an interesting character.
 I never believe in heroes who are unmitigated and unadulterated heroes, who never know the meaning of fear."
 The role had been originally intended for Errol Flynn, but he was felt to be too old by the time the project came to fruition.
 Captain Horatio Hornblower was a box office success, finishing ninth for the year in the UK and seventh in the North America.
 Peck's role in the film was largely praised by reviewers.
 The Associated Press stated that Peck provided "the proper dash and authenticity as the remarkable nineteenth-century skipper" and Variety later wrote "Peck stands out as a skilled artist, capturing the spirit of the character and atmosphere of the period."
-Modern reviews have given mixed reactions toward Peck's performance.
-Richard Gilliam of AllMovie argues, it is "an excellent performance from Gregory Peck" stating that "Peck brings his customary aura of intelligence and moral authority to the role," while the Radio Times asserts "Gregory Peck plays Hornblower as a high-principle stuff shirt and thus confounds director Raoul Walsh's efforts to inject some pace."
+Modern reviews have given mixed reactions of Peck's performance.
+Richard Gilliam of AllMovie argues that it is "an excellent performance from Gregory Peck" stating that "Peck brings his customary aura of intelligence and moral authority to the role," while the Radio Times asserts "Gregory Peck plays Hornblower as a high-principle stuff shirt and thus confounds director Raoul Walsh's efforts to inject some pace."